 - Use Toolset blocks to add dynamic fields to the template.

 Now, you can enhance your View with advanced features.
-For example, you can add pagination and infinite scrolling, front-end sorting, filter the list, or add a custom search.
+For example, you can add pagination and infinite scrolling, front-end sorting, filter the list, add a custom search, or display View items on a map.

 For instructions, see below.